 This single-sided document must be sent in either doc- or pdf-file format.
 No other format will be accepted.

 The conference language is English.

-Information about the acceptance of a paper will be given in December 2021 together with guidelines for the paper and its presentation at the conference.
-Complete papers must be received by 1 April 2022.
-Papers and the short paper session schedule will be made available for pre-reading to registered participants and members of ESSSAT.
-If you want your paper to be presented in the same session as another paper, please indicate which paper in the email when submitting your abstract.
+Information about the acceptance of a paper will be given in February 2024 together with guidelines for the paper and its presentation at the conference.
+Complete short papers (max.
+2,500 words) must be received by 31 July 2024 to allow for pre-reading.
+At the conference, you are expected to summarize (not read) your short paper in order to give more time for Q&A/discussion.
+Papers and the short paper session schedule will be made available for pre-reading to registered participants.
+If you want your paper to be presented in the same session as another paper, please indicate which paper in the email when sub-mitting your abstract.

 Scientific Programme Officer: Dr Joanna Leidenhag